by Jani Siivola

 Why exactly do we push this to the forefront of the M&A conversation?
 The answer is simple.

-Companies with sophisticated acquisition strategies and pipelines brimming with new opportunities need to know their confidential plans and data are not going to leak and fall into the wrong hands.
+Companies with a sophisticated acquisition strategy and M&A pipeline brimming with new opportunities need to know their confidential plans and data are not going to leak and fall into the wrong hands.

 What is the present way many companies handle M&A software security?
 Unfortunately, despite that security is certainly considered to be a priority, the security measures taken aren’t reflective of the risks incurred by the very nature of the typical company’s M&A process structure.